AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

 There are three elements in `Topics`, `[0]` is hash of the event, `[1]` and `[2]` are the information of two variables marked with `indexed` we defined, namely outgoing address and receiving address of the transfer.
 The remaining element in `Data` is variable without `indexed`, namely the transfer number.

 ## Summary
 In this lecture, we introduced how to use and query events in `solidity`.
-Many on-chain Analysis tools, including `Nansen` and `Dune Analysis`, work based on events.
+Many on-chain Analysis tools, including `Nansen` and `Dune Analysis`, are based on events.